Choux au Craquelin: Cream Puffs with Streusel Topping

 Variations

 The version that I cover here is a super simple one with whipped cream as the filling.
-But there’s nothing preventing you from using a different pastry cream.
-Here are some of my favorite options:
+Here are some other options to try:

 Storage